LeonardoPA9/femsa-code-challenge/README.md

 Follow its instructions and be ready to roll.

-Bellow you'll find the preview images for the project, they are screenshots taken in iOS and android Simulator devices.
+Below you'll find the preview images for the project; they are screenshots taken on iOS and Android simulator devices.

-For iOS, the deviced selected screenshots is an iPhone 14 Pro Max.
+For iOS, the device selected for the screenshots is an iPhone 14 Pro Max.

 For android we have two devices, which are the Pixel 4 and Pixel 2.